TKouchoanou/orcid-php-client/README.md

                   $work->addExternalIdent($extIdType,$exIdValue);
               }
 ```

-#### Curent Evolution
+### Curent Evolution compared to the previous version

-reorganization of the code: the complex data of an item are transformed into an object to facilitate access to properties (sub-data) and the evolution of sub-data.
-The added Classes are: Contributor, PublicationDate, ExternalId, Title, Source and Citation.
-For example: Title contains the properties like (the title value, the subtitle, the translated-title and the translated-language-code) and Citation contains (the citation value, the citation type).

 Added functionality to have a full record instance after reading a single record and a full record collection instance after reading Many Records.
 A full record contains all the data on the record while a Summary record contains just the essentials, ie: the type, title and external identifiers.

-Addition of validation and filter functions for the data of an orcid item with the static class: Orcid \ Work \ Data \ Data.
+Addition of validation and filter functions for the data of an orcid item with the static class: ```php Orcid \ Work \ Data \ Data```.

-Addition of the possibility of requesting that they be given to be filtered by activating $ work-> setFilter () and the possibility of removing the filter with $ work-> removeFilter ()
+Addition of the possibility to filter work data with``` php $work->setFilter()``` before value setting, and the possibility of removing the filter with ```$work->removeFilter()```

 Addition of the possibility of forcibly setting the value of a property of an object.
 This method makes it possible to force the request to send a value without it being validated.
 Indeed, I try to check the validity of the data based on lists of values ​​accepted by meta and the rules of values, before sending.
-But since allowed lists of values ​​evolve and the rules can change, it is possible that the validation rules are obsolete or that the list of values ​​accepted for a meta (eg: work-type) has changed compared to the version of the library that you have in your project and that the validation of a valid metadata is refused.
-In this case you can use the $ work → setPropertyByForce ('type', 'newOrcidWorkType')
+But since allowed lists of values ​​evolve and the rules can change, it is possible that the validation rules are obsolete or the list of values ​​accepted for a meta (eg: work-type) has changed compared to the version of the library that you have in your project.
+In this case you can use the ```php $ work→setPropertyByForce ('type', 'newOrcidWorkType')```.